cds-snc/gc-articles/README.md

 Select `Update docker image`

 > This should automatically update the [terragrunt.hcl](https://github.com/cds-snc/platform-mvp-ircc/blob/a5ca0d5688ce2ce224cc846772c7fcdf2b615fdc/infrastructure/terragrunt/env/prod/ecs/terragrunt.hcl#L63) file

+**NOTE** This step will run a github cli command to create a release and tag on Github

 4) Create a PR, merge ...